More Than You Ever Wanted to Know About the Frugalwoods Family

 Who We Are

-We’re Mr. and Mrs. Frugalwoods, 32-year-old frugal weirdos living on a 66-acre homestead in central Vermont with our daughter, Babywoods, and our rescued racing greyhound, the infamous Frugal Hound.
-Mostly you’ll hear from me (Mrs. Frugalwoods) here on the blog, although Mr. FW chimes in with the occasional post.
+We’re Mr. and Mrs. Frugalwoods (aka Nate and Liz), 33-year-old frugal weirdos living on a 66-acre homestead in central Vermont with our daughter, Babywoods, and our rescued racing greyhound, the infamous Frugal Hound.
+Mostly you’ll hear from me (Mrs. Frugalwoods), but Mr. FW chimes in occassionally.

-Frugalwoods began in April 2014 as a living documentation of our journey from conventional, 9-to-5 working professionals in ultra-urban Cambridge, MA to modern day homesteaders in rural Vermont.
+Frugalwoods began in April 2014 as a living documentation of our journey from conventional, 9-to-5 white collar professionals in ultra-urban Cambridge, MA to modern day digital homesteaders in rural Vermont.
 We moved to our homestead full-time in May 2016, so we’re still getting the hang of life out here on the farm.
 Our land is primarily forested, though we enjoy several cleared acres around our home and barn, which are populated with mature apple trees, plum trees, and extensive garden beds.
 Every day out here brings a new opportunity for us to learn, problem-solve, and innovate.
 The self-reliance and aptitude for constantly trying new things that homestead life mandates is precisely why we wanted to live here.
-Everyday is filled with unknowns and with adventure.
+Every day is filled with unknowns and adventure.
+I write about life on the homestead every month in the

-We’re not full-time farmers, however–we work on our land as one of the many projects of our lives.
-We enjoy working in the dirt but we choose to engage in decidedly less dirt-focused jobs as well: Mr. Frugalwoods works from home as a software engineer and IT manager while I’m a freelance writer (yes, one who actually gets paid).
-The rhythm of our days is such that one hour we’re harvesting rhubarb, while the next we’re writing code (or articles), and the next we’re baking bread, or clearing brush in our woods.
+We’re not full-time farmers; we work on our land as one of the many projects of our lives.
+While we enjoy working in the dirt, we choose to engage in decidedly less dirt-focused jobs as well (which is good for those long Vermont winters… ): Mr. Frugalwoods works from home as a software engineer and IT manager while I’m a writer (one who actually gets paid!).
+The rhythm of our days is such that one hour we’re harvesting asparagus while the next we’re writing code (or articles), and the next we’re baking bread, or clearing brush in our woods, or on a family hike.
 This balance between manual labor and exercise of the mind is what constitutes, for us, the perfect life.

 Our lives are unconventional and of our own design.
 Frugality is what makes our lifestyle possible, but it’s also what brings us peace.
 We don’t stress out over impressing people with our stuff, or buying the latest and greatest gadget, or keeping up with any Joneses.

 Our favorite hobby is hiking, closely followed by travel and eating delicious vittles prepared at home.
-Mr. FW is an avowed Renaissance man who dabbles in welding, woodworking, astronomy, ham radio, home repair, electronics, bicycling, reading science fiction, and cooking.
+Mr. FW is an avowed Renaissance man who dabbles in welding, woodworking, astronomy, ham radio, home repair, electronics, bicycling, gardening, forestry management, reading science fiction, and cooking.
 He has a robust beard.

-Coincidentally, I’m an avowed Renaissance woman of varied talents who adores yoga, home improvement, determined yet amateur use of the circular saw, frugal fashion, reading all of the things, learning to drive our tractor, singing, dancing, playing piano, writing, and creativity.
+Coincidentally, I’m an avowed Renaissance woman of varied talents who adores yoga, home improvement, determined yet amateur use of the circular saw, frugal fashion, reading all of the things, learning to drive our tractor, singing, dancing, playing piano (badly), writing, and creativity.
 I am very humorous and organized.

-Frugal Hound, the official mascot of Frugalwoods, is a 6-year-old retired racing greyhound.
-As she has already achieved early retirement, her hobbies include: snoozing, sneezing on her parents, giving high-fives for treats, chasing squirrels in her dreams, carrying her toys from one room to another room, and tripping her parents while on walks.
-She also enjoys practicing yoga with me at home (practicing might be overstating it–she primarily gets in the way on the yoga mat).
+Frugal Hound, the official mascot of Frugalwoods, is an 8-year-old retired racing greyhound.
+Her hobbies include: snoozing, sneezing on her parents, giving high-fives for treats, chasing squirrels in her dreams, carrying her toys from one room to another room, and tripping her parents while on walks.
+She also enjoys practicing yoga with me at home (in other words, getting in the way on the yoga mat).

 We proceeded to work hard and advance in our careers.
 We figured this was what our lives would be for the next 30-40 years.
 We got married in 2008, I completed my master’s degree in 2011 debt-free (I worked full-time at the university while I attended grad school full-time, which entitled me to free tuition), we bought our first home in 2012 (with money we saved entirely ourselves–no gifts from family or friends), and adopted our sweet Frugal Hound the same year.
 That’s where our normal, standard timeline stops.